sonatype-nexus-community/jake-github-action/README.md

 **Default** : `packages.list`

-Optional command providing the path to a file containing the list of packages, typically the output from a "conda list" command.
+Optional command providing the path to a file containing the list of packages, typically the output from a `conda list` command.

 ### `jakeCommand`